papito/ballot/README.md

 - If you are not a pig, you can join and observe an estimation session as a chicken

 ## Stack:
-* Vanilla GO http server
+* Go HTTP server
-* React UI
+* React/Typescript UI
 * Redis for session state
-* Glue.js for WebSocket communication between Go and the front-end
+* Glue.js for WebSocket communication
+*
 ## Installing and running

-To just get it working out of the box:
+With DockerHub:

     docker pull papito/ballot:latest
     docker run -td -p8080:8080 --name ballot papito/ballot:latest

-With more options:
+With external Redis:

     docker pull papito/ballot:latest
     docker run -td -p8080:8080 --name ballot -e"REDIS_URL=..." papito/ballot:latest